OutSystems/docs-product/src/deliver-mobile/app-shield/intro.md

 ---
-summary: Protect your apps against tampering.
-OutSystems AppShield works by repackaging the build into a more secure version of it that can detect attempts of modification.
+summary: Protect your mobile apps against tampering.
+OutSystems AppShield hardens the native mobile build, enabling the app to detect attempts of modification and misuse.
 tags: support-application_development; runtime-mobile;
 ---